Experienced Oakland, CA Car Accident Lawyer

 The State of California has a two-year time limit for all vehicle accident claims.
 This statute of limitations begins from the exact date of the incident and the claim should be filed in court or reached a settlement before the time limit ends.
 When the case involved a public agency, such as a county vehicle or a city bus, there is an exact six-month time allowance for filing a claim.
 Cases not properly filed in the allowable time will not be heard, even if they are valid.
 Although it may seem that there is plenty of time to file a claim, the entire process can be very time consuming.
 As a professional team, we can help you through the entire process and help to ensure that you have a sturdy foundation for your claim.

-How To Determine When To File An Attorney For an Auto Accident Claim
+How To Determine When To Contact A Lawyer For an Auto Accident Claim

 For the majority of personal injury cases in California, attorney fees are contingent.
 This means that the attorney will charge his or her fee based on a set percentage of the recovery and is therefore only payable if there is a recovery.
-An attorney’s fee will not be determined based on when the attorney is hired, therefore, it is important to seek the support of the experienced team of attorneys at Callaway & Wolf straight away.
+An attorney’s fee will not be determined based on when the attorney is hired, therefore, it is important to seek the support of an experienced Oakland car accident attorney at Callaway & Wolf today.

 Does It Always Make Sense to Hire An Attorney After An Accident?